jackforgothispassword/ai-content-creator-assistant/README.md

 ## Technologies Used
 FAISS: Used for efficient similarity search and indexing of text embeddings.</br>
-OpenAI: Utilized for AI assistant integration and content generation using GPT models.
+OpenAI: Utilized for AI assistant integration and content generation using GPT models.</br>
-Sentence Transformers: Employed for text embeddings and semantic understanding.
+Sentence Transformers: Employed for text embeddings and semantic understanding.</br>
-Langchain: Framework utilized for text processing, indexing, and retrieval tasks.
+Langchain: Framework utilized for text processing, indexing, and retrieval tasks.</br>
-Langchain Experimental and OpenAI Integration: Integrates experimental features and OpenAI models for enhanced content generation.
+Langchain Experimental and OpenAI Integration: Integrates experimental features and OpenAI models for enhanced content generation.</br>

 ## Workflow
-Data Preparation: Blog posts are collected and processed for text splitting and embedding generation.
+Data Preparation: Blog posts are collected and processed for text splitting and embedding generation.</br>
-Indexing: Text embeddings are indexed using FAISS for efficient retrieval.
+Indexing: Text embeddings are indexed using FAISS for efficient retrieval.</br>
-AI Assistant Integration: Utilizes OpenAI's GPT models through an AI assistant for content generation based on user queries and prompts.
+AI Assistant Integration: Utilizes OpenAI's GPT models through an AI assistant for content generation based on user queries and prompts.</br>
-Output Generation: Generates personalized articles and content based on user input and retrieved text chunks.
+Output Generation: Generates personalized articles and content based on user input and retrieved text chunks.</br>

 ## Project Structure
-Environment Setup: Includes installation of necessary packages like faiss-cpu, openai, sentence-transformers, langchain, langchain_openai, langchain_experimental, and langchain_openai.
+Environment Setup: Includes installation of necessary packages like faiss-cpu, openai, sentence-transformers, langchain, langchain_openai, langchain_experimental, and langchain_openai.</br>
-Data Processing: Involves text splitting, embedding generation, and indexing using Langchain and FAISS.
+Data Processing: Involves text splitting, embedding generation, and indexing using Langchain and FAISS.</br>
-AI Assistant Integration: Integrates OpenAI's GPT models for content generation through an AI assistant interface.
+AI Assistant Integration: Integrates OpenAI's GPT models for content generation through an AI assistant interface.</br>
-Output Handling: Generates and displays personalized content based on user input and retrieved text chunks.
+Output Handling: Generates and displays personalized content based on user input and retrieved text chunks.</br>

 ## Notes
 In the example output in the notebook, the model uses phrases like: "The Art of Productivity", "Leveraging the internet", and quotes/analogies very similar to the ones I would use in my writing.
 Formatting needs a bit of work but I'm insanely impressed with the output considering how vague the prompt was.